New Home Sales and Prices Both Gain in Asheville According to Newest Data

-New home closings grew year-over-year in August in the Asheville, NC market, but the market seemed to be signaling at leveling out with a percentage lift less pronounced than July 2013.
-New home closings saw a 11.5% jump from a year earlier to 29.
-This was after the housing market saw a 42.1% rise year-over-year in July.
+Closings of new homes gained year-over-year in October in the Asheville, NC market, and the percentage lift was an improvement from September 2013, suggesting the market may be gaining momentum.
+New home closings saw a hike of 47.8% from the year earlier to 34.
+This was after the housing market saw a 16.1% boost year-over-year in September.

 Pricing and Mortgage Trends

 For newly sold homes, the average mortgage size saw a decline year-over-year in contrast to new home prices.
-It dropped 1.2% in August from a year earlier, reaching $207,330.
-Average mortgage size sank 3.3% in July 2013 from a year earlier.
+The average mortgage size sank to $194,284 in October, marking a 3.5% fall compared with last year.
+In September 2013, average mortgage size on newly sold homes saw a 3.9% lift year-over-year from a year earlier.